cknzraposo/cknzraposo/README.md

 ## Connect With Me

-You can learn more about my work and experiences at [chandima.net](https://chandima.net) or connect with me on professional networks.
+You can learn more about my work and experiences at [chandima.net](https://chandima.net).

 ## Projects